joschadutli/BenchmarksWM/README.md

 2022-04-27: Bug fixes, available as package version 1.0.2.

 2022-08-10: Added overview datasets to support structure and make compatible with CRAN policies, available as package version 1.1.0.

-## How to install

-Download the latest release from the 'releases' directory to your local machine and use `R CMD INSTALL BenchmarksWM_1.1.0.tar.gz` from the command line.
-Or from within R, navigate to the directory containing the downloaded file and use `install.packages("BenchmarksWM_1.1.0.tar.gz", repos=NULL)`

-## How to use
-Once installed, type `library(BenchmarksWM)`.
-For an overview documentation of the content of the package including the list of benchmarks, type `?benchmarks.overview`.
-To see the general documentation of the package, type `?BenchmarksWM-package`.
-For documentation on a particular dataset, type e.g. `?adam15`.
-To view a dataset, type e.g. `View(adam15)`.
-To reproduce a benchmark, use the example code provided in the documentation for that dataset.

 ## Repository structure